oktadev/okta-blog/_source/_posts/2022-07-06-spa-web-security.md

 Check out a step-by-step guide on dependency management for JavaScript developers by the OWASP team - [NPM Security best practices](https://cheatsheetseries.owasp.org/cheatsheets/NPM_Security_Cheat_Sheet.html).

 ## Load resources securely
-A particular concern for SPAs are cross-origin resources, that is, resources your web app uses that are not hosted on the same origin as your web application.
-When all the resources the front-end needs are available through the same origin, we have confidence that the resources our secure.
+Cross-origin resources are a particular concern for SPAs; this refers to resources your web app uses that are not hosted on the same origin as your web application.
+When all the resources the front-end needs are available through the same origin, we have confidence that the resources are secure.
 Hopefully, we're not pwning ourselves!
 At least not intentionally, right?!

 A typical pattern for setting up URLs for SPA communicating to back-end APIs might look like the following, where your front-end is